What Processes Lend Themselves to Vendor Self-Service?

 Accounts Payable

-AP benefits from vendor portals in two main ways: directing vendor payment inquiries through the portal and delivering the answers based on the payment status in the buyer’s ERP or AP Automation application.
+AP benefits from vendor portals and vendor self-service in two main ways: directing vendor payment inquiries through the portal and delivering the answers based on the payment status in the buyer’s ERP or AP Automation application.
 Instead of a vendor calling a company and having the buyers’ personnel research the payment status and then respond, the vendor can log into a portal and ascertain the payment status without effort on the part of the buying company.

 Additionally, vendors can submit invoices or other payment documents to the buying company directly through the vendor portal by filling out a web form, PO flip, or uploading a billing file.
 The information provided is then sent to the buyers’ payables systems and processed for approval and/or payment.
-No need to open mail, scan documents, enter invoice information, or any other manual activities found in a traditional process.
+No need to open mail, scan documents, enter invoice information, or perform any other manual activities found in a traditional process.

 Dispute Resolution

 One of the more labor-intensive processes in vendor management is payment dispute resolution.
 A vendor may dispute the amount a buyer paid, which differs from the invoice generated by the vendor.
-A buying company disputes a payment amount for many reasons, but resolving those disputes can be labor-intensive, slow, and burdensome for the vendor.
+A buying company disputes a payment amount for many reasons, but resolving those disputes can be labor-intensive, slow, and burdensome for both parties.
 By allowing the vendor to submit disputes through the vendor portal, the buying company can quickly and efficiently resolve issues.

 Vendor Onboarding